Foundations of Art Therapy for Professionals

 explore - learn - create

-Foundations of Art Therapy is for all those working in the helping profession, including creative therapists, counsellors, teachers, social workers, psychologists, clinicians, occupational therapists, psychotherapists, youth workers, carers, case managers, outreach workers, nurses, community artists and those working or studying in the health/welfare professions.
+Foundations of Art Therapy is for all those working in the helping profession, including creative therapists, counselors, teachers, social workers, psychologists, clinicians, occupational therapists, psychotherapists, youth workers, carers, case managers, outreach workers, nurses, community artists and those working or studying in the health/welfare professions.

 Foundations of Art Therapy overview:

-The weekend workshops are well planned, balanced and expertly paced with a mixture of theory, open discussion and experiential exercises.
+The weekend workshops are well planned, balanced and expertly paced with a mixture of theory, open discussion, and experiential exercises.
 Participants develop a deep understanding of the foundational theory, based on the Expressive Therapy Continuum.
 Experiential learning means participants experience the power and therapeutic value of diverse art processes and materials and in what context and with what client group they can be safely introduced.

 # Note: NO artistic abilities or art experience required.

 This course consists of 5-weekend workshops over 6 months

 # Note: There are no classes during the Victorian school holiday periods.

 10:00 am to 4:30 pm. each workshop day.
 This equates to 60 hours for this ACA registered and approved course.